Kathy Hochul: Governor of New York (2021–present)

+2021 swearing-in

 In a press briefing on August 10, 2021, Andrew Cuomo announced his resignation as governor, effective August 24.
 Cuomo was accused of multiple instances of sexual misconduct.
-Hochul said New York attorney general Letitia James's report into Cuomo's behavior "documented repulsive and unlawful behavior" and praised his decision to resign.
+Hochul said that New York attorney general Letitia James's report on Cuomo documented "repulsive and unlawful behavior" and praised his decision to resign.
 Of her time as lieutenant governor and relationship with Cuomo, Hochul has said: "I think it's very clear that the governor and I have not been close."

 Hochul was sworn in as governor at 12:00 AM Eastern Time (ET) on August 24 by New York Chief Judge Janet DiFiore in a private ceremony.
 A public ceremonial event was held later that morning at the State Capitol's Red Room.
 Hochul is the state's first female governor.
 She is also the first New York governor from outside New York City and its immediate suburbs since 1932 (when Franklin Delano Roosevelt left office).
 Hochul also became the first governor from north of Hyde Park since Nathan L. Miller in 1922, in addition to being the first governor from Western New York since Horace White in 1910 and the first governor from Buffalo since Grover Cleveland in 1885.
 On August 12, Hochul confirmed that she planned to run for a full term as governor in 2022.
 She was the first Democrat to announce a 2022 gubernatorial candidacy after Cuomo said he would resign.